-Intermittent fasting can offer many of the same benefits of fasting but in a much more digestible format.
+Intermittent fasting (IF) can offer many of the same benefits as therapeutic fasting but in a much more digestible format.
 It’s possible to follow an IF protocol without it greatly affecting your day-to-day life.

 This means that, instead of depriving yourself of food for a long period, IF involves set periods of times in which you eat and fast.

 The most popular method is 16/8 or Leangains, which has you fasting for roughly 14-16 hours a day, giving you an eating window of about 8-10 hours.
 Beyond this, some people choose to fast up to even 20 hours, daily.

 Some potent benefits can come with this sort of eating and fasting pattern.
 For those following a keto diet, it can be the extra boost you need to promote the production of ketones.

 It can also increase energy, promote weight loss and mental clarity, and potentially even extend your lifespan.